friendsincode/cfx-server-data/README.md

-#please make a new branch to make changes/additions
+#please note there are multiple branches

+#please keep this one as a "fresh" server